smallinvoice/api1-php/examples/README.md

-To run this examples first run:
+To run this example first run (in this directory)
 ```
 composer install
 ```
-in this directory.

-Next:
+Next run:
 ```$xslt
 php src/InvoiceAdd.php
 ```